Voucher / Headcount

 Is it worth paying for tax filing at 2 to 3 employees?

 Almost always yes.
 At 2 to 3 employees, federal 941 quarterly filing, federal 940 annual filing, state unemployment, and state withholding still mean about 10 to 15 filings per year.
 Mistakes trigger IRS penalties starting at 2 percent and climbing to 15 percent.
-Paying $20 to $30 per month for tax filing is cheaper insurance than one missed deadline.
+Paying $43 to $52 per month for a done-for-you-tax plan is cheaper insurance than one missed deadline.

 When does Patriot Basic without tax filing make sense?